 Prevention is the point—so why is the plan passive?

-Dental should be the easiest prevention win in the benefits portfolio.
-The cadence is clear (semiannual cleanings), the actions are simple, and employees immediately understand what they’re supposed to do.
+Dental should be the easiest prevention win in your benefits portfolio.
+The cadence is clear (semiannual cleanings), the actions are simple, and employees immediately understand what they're supposed to do.

 Yet most plans stop at coverage rules: “Preventive is covered—go get it.”
 That's not a prevention strategy.
 It's a reimbursement statement.

 The real opportunity is in the last mile: scheduling, showing up, completing care, and building the habit.
-If you can reduce friction and reinforce completion, dental becomes a reliable behavior engine-especially for hourly and frontline teams where time and logistics are the actual barriers.
+If you reduce friction and reinforce completion, dental becomes a reliable behavior engine—especially for hourly and frontline teams, where time and logistics are the real barriers.

 Why “medical-dental integration” rarely becomes real

-Integration gets discussed constantly, but it’s usually more marketing than operational reality.
+Integration gets discussed constantly, but it's usually more marketing than operational reality.
 Dental and medical live in different coding systems (CDT vs. CPT/HCPCS/ICD-10), sit in different vendor stacks, and move at different speeds.
-Even when data can be exchanged, it often doesn’t arrive in a form that supports timely action.
+Even when exchange is possible, the data often doesn't arrive in a form that supports timely action.

-Real integration is workflow-level, not dashboard-level.
-It means you can identify a cohort, prompt action, make it easy to complete care, verify completion, and document it cleanly-without dumping work on HR.
+Real integration happens at the workflow level, not the dashboard level.
+It means you can identify a cohort, prompt action, make care easy to complete, verify it happened, and document it cleanly—without dumping work on HR.

 Dental is “small,” but the compliance expectations aren't